 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-Get rid of annoying noises on your phone
+Get rid of annoying noises on your phone line

 If you're hearing noise on your line, make sure the signal coming to your home is clear, all your phone-related equipment is working properly, no random household devices are interfering with your reception, and all your DSL filters are correctly installed.

 Start with the basics

 If you hear noise on your line, isolate the source of the problem by checking the signal outside your home and the equipment inside your home.

 If the problem only happens with one phone, try plugging a different phone into that phone's jack.
 Next, place a call from the new phone to see if the issue is resolved.

 If you have Internet service, unplug your modem and then check if you still have noise on your line.
 If you don't, examine your DSL filters, making sure they're connected and installed correctly.

 If the problem happens on all calls and all phones, could the issue be with one of your calling features?
 It's easy to misinterpret normal call waiting and voice mail tones/beeps as repair issues.